bea8119/Software-engineering-2022-Warehouse/DesignDocument.md

 <discuss architectural styles used, if any>

-It was decided to use an abstract machine architectural style for building the EZWh system, dividing the code in two main packages:
+A potential high level pattern, suitable to the EZWh system is that of a an abstract machine architectural style for building the EZWh system, dividing the code in two main packages:

 * data: is the package containing a set of classes that represents the underlying data structure to be used in EZWh

 * interface: is a package consisting of a set of methods that will allow the user to interface (read and write) to lists of data whose structure is defined in the underlying data layer.

+However, given the small size of the project and the small number of classes currently designed, it was decided not to add further complexity in terms of architectural pattern: all the classes are included inside one single package.

+Due to the small size of the project, it was rather decided to use a structure low level pattern, that is the façade pattern, as described in the next paragraph.

 <report package diagram, if needed>